 There's plenty to do around Germantown, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Mama Pug's Sensational Sweets, Nostalgic Tea Rooms, and The Pool School.
+Explore popular things to do in the area, including Little Petals, Mama Pug's Sensational Sweets, and Friends Bookstore.

 | Name | Category | Distance | Reviews |